 During the 1st Intermediate Period, cartonnage was developed.
 Cartonnage is the word for the gypsum and linen colored mask that covered the face of a mummy.
 Earlier, only the elite had been buried with specialized funerary goods.
 During the 1st Intermediate Period, more people were buried with such specialized products.
 This indicates that the provincial areas could afford non-functional craftsmen, something that only the pharaonic capital had done before.

-However no more pyramids were built.
-Literary sources describe a time of anarchy, with noblemen and noblewomen working in the fields, men killing their parents, brothers fighting, and tombs being destroyed.
+However, no more pyramids were built.
+Literary sources describe a time of anarchy, with noblemen and noblewomen working in the fields, men killing their parents, brothers fighting, and tombs were destroyed.
 Some people, like Brian Fagan, think this may have been brought on by a major climate change which brought drought conditions to Egypt.

 Tomb inscriptions stress the independence of the individual, sometimes referring to local conflict.
 The use of funerary symbols and concepts previously reserved for the king shows that members of the élite could hope to reach the afterlife.